 That’s where automatic email notifications come into the picture.
 In this blog post, you will learn what an email notification is and how easy it is to set it up.
 So without further ado, let’s get started.

-Why use email notifications for new blogs?
+Why set up automatic email notifications for your blog?

 In today’s busy lifestyle and among the sea of content produced every day on the internet, staying on your audience’s radar is a challenging task.
 New blog post alerts keep subscribers updated without them having to remember to check the website.

-• Nurturing relationships: By sending them timely notifications, you’re keeping your existing audience engaged, connecting with them on a personal level, and building a relationship.
+- Nurturing relationships: By sending them timely notifications, you’re keeping your existing audience engaged, connecting with them on a personal level, and building a relationship.

-• Driving traffic: When readers get an email saying you’ve published a new post, chances are they’ll click through to read it.
+- Driving traffic: When readers get an email saying you’ve published a new post, chances are they’ll click through to read it.
 This boosts views and shares on your site.
 Over time, the increased traffic also helps improve your search ranking.

-• Targeted outreach: Not all your readers are created equal.
+- Targeted outreach: Not all your readers are created equal.
 Some may be passionate about smartphone reviews, while others are more interested in your photography tips.
 Automatic email notifications allow you to cater to these different tastes by sending targeted messages.

-• Delivering value: Your blog posts are like gifts, and with email notifications, you’re hand-delivering these presents to your subscribers’ inboxes.
+- Delivering value: Your blog posts are like gifts, and with email notifications, you’re hand-delivering these presents to your subscribers’ inboxes.
 Whether it’s a how-to guide, a heartwarming story, or breaking news, your readers will appreciate the convenience of having your content delivered to them.

 Set up automatic email notifications: Icegram Express